Climate Change Adaptation in the tropical Andes

 The activities of documentation and systematization of good practices in the different countries were carried out on projects in their initial phase, or implementation stage, and which covered are of interest for this project.
 This strategy, called "piggy-backing", allowed to derive, analyze and systematize lessons in the four countries that constituted essential inputs to the formulation of policy briefs

-RISK MANAGEMENT UNITS (Document in Spanish)
+PRE-HISPANIC AGRICULTURAL PRACTICES (Document in Spanish)

 The Tungurahua volcano, in the central highlands of Ecuador is one of the most active in the northern Andes.
 In May 2006 there was an increase in the activity.
 To address this situation, organizations responsible for emergency situations proposed a pilot project for the establishment of the Risk Management Units to coordinate and integrate the management of the emergency and recovery phases.